v0LovableBoltWordPressAI DesignVibe Coding

 Can I keep updating the AI design and re-converting?

 Yes.
 The theme is a snapshot of the design at conversion time.
 If the design changes, reconvert.
-Use the ACF fields for minor content edits to avoid a full reconversion for text changes.
+Use the ACF fields for minor content edits.
+That way you avoid a full reconversion for text changes.

 What if my v0 component is just one section, not a full page?

-Expand it into a full page first (v0 can do this — prompt it to "add a hero, nav, and footer around this component"), deploy, then convert.
+Expand it into a full page first. v0 can do this: prompt it to "add a hero, nav, and footer around this component", then deploy, then convert.
 The conversion works best with a full page rather than an isolated component.

 Does this work with private Lovable projects?

 The URL must be publicly accessible.
-Publish the Lovable project first (it generates a public URL even if not a custom domain).
-After conversion, you can take the Lovable project back to private — the WordPress theme is self-contained.
+Publish the Lovable project first.
+It generates a public URL even without a custom domain.
+After conversion, you can take the Lovable project back to private.
+The WordPress theme is self-contained.

 Will my WordPress site be fast after conversion?

 The theme's CSS is inlined into a single file loaded synchronously.
-JavaScript is bundled locally.
-There are no external CDN dependencies.
-For Core Web Vitals: LCP is the HTML text (already server-rendered by PHP), CLS is eliminated (all layout is static), INP depends on your remaining JS interactions.
-A standard caching plugin (W3 Total Cache, WP Super Cache) completes the performance picture.
+JavaScript is bundled locally, so there are no external CDN dependencies.
+For Core Web Vitals: LCP is the HTML text (already server-rendered by PHP), CLS is eliminated because all layout is static, and INP depends on your remaining JS interactions.
+Add a standard caching plugin (W3 Total Cache or WP Super Cache) to finish the job.

 Founder, StaticToWP